mrFranklin/go-log/README.md

 This project is fork from [`inconshreveable/log15`](https://github.com/inconshreveable/log15).
-It provides some new features:
+And provides some new features:

 - display time in the format of milliseconds for default
 - support `trace` log level